Amelia, Enthusiast (7) married in a 26-year relationship with Jan, Loyalist (6)

 The Theory: Loyalist (6) with Enthusiast (7)

-Loyalist (6)s model commitment, loyalty, realistic thinking and danger awareness.
-Loyalist (6)s slow down the pace of decision-making, ensuring all angles are covered and dangers minimized.
-They have a thorough, methodical approach to life that helps to balance the impulsiveness of the Enthusiast (7).
-The Enthusiast (7) may come to rely on these traits of their Loyalist (6) and feel even more emboldened to try more new things with their Loyalist (6) at their side.
+The Loyalist (6) brings a cautious, methodical approach to life.
+They carefully plan and analyze potential future outcomes always with an eye for danger and pitfalls.
+They model commitment, discipline, reliability, loyalty, duty, realistic thinking and danger awareness.
+The Enthusiast (7) may come to rely on these traits and may feel even more emboldened to try new things with their Loyalist (6) at their side.

-In contrast, Enthusiast (7)s are interested in trying new things, exploring the unknown and keeping an upbeat, positive attitude.
+Enthusiast (7)s look at the world differently.
+Their focus goes to trying new things, exploring the unknown and keeping an upbeat, positive attitude.
 They believe all things are possible and are not particularly interested in hearing about problems or limitations with their ideas and plans.
 They can be impatient, impulsive and avoidant.
-This avoidance can trigger stress in the Loyalist (6), making them ratchet up their caution and concern about what could go wrong.
-Thus the downward spiral gains momentum as the Enthusiast (7) sees their Loyalist (6) as negative, fearful and overly cautious, and the Loyalist (6) sees their Enthusiast (7) as avoidant, escapist and dangerously unrealistic.
-Both begin to doubt a happy future with the other.
+This avoidance triggers stress in the Loyalist (6) , making them ratchet up their caution and concern about what could go wrong.
+The downward spiral gains momentum as the Enthusiast (7) sees their Loyalist (6) as negative, fearful and overly cautious.
+And in turn the Loyalist (6) seems their Enthusiast (7) as avoidant, escapist and dangerously unrealistic.
+Each polarizes further into their corner, triggering the other even more.
+Both may begin to double a happy future with the other.

 The Kundalini Yoga connection: